Create Professional vCard Generator Online Free Tools

 One file, zero compatibility headaches.

-The real power shows up in the details. vCards support a surprising range of data fields beyond basic name and phone number: company title, physical address, multiple email addresses, profile photos, social media links, and even custom fields for specialized information.
-Version 3.0 and 4.0 specifications (standardized by the IETF via RFC 6350) nail down that a vCard generated today will still open correctly in contact apps five years from now, something no proprietary format can guarantee.
+The real power shows up in the details. vCards support a surprising range of data fields beyond basic name and phone number.
+These include company title, physical address, multiple email addresses, profile photos, social media links, and even custom fields for specialized information.
+Version 3.0 and 4.0 specifications (standardized by the IETF via RFC 6350) ensure that a vCard generated today will still open correctly in contact apps five years from now, something no proprietary format can guarantee.

 The vCard Format Explained Simply